 - File a report yourself with VAERS (follow instructions for online reporting).

-Can I get a mercury-free flu vaccine?
+Can I get a mercury-free (or thimerosal-free) flu vaccine?

 Yes, it may be available.
 Mercury-free flu vaccines are available and meet the requirements of the mercury-limiting law that went into effect in Washington state on July 1, 2007.
-The law requires that pregnant women and kids under age three be given vaccines that are mercury-free (or thimerosal-free).
+The law requires that pregnant women and children under age three be given vaccines that are mercury-free (or thimerosal-free).

 What is thimerosal?

-is a preservative still used in some versions of the flu vaccine to prevent contamination.
-Thimerosal contains a different type of mercury called ethylmercury.
+Thimerosal is a preservative still used in some versions of the flu vaccine to prevent contamination.
+Thimerosal contains a type of mercury called ethylmercury.
 Ethylmercury breaks down and leaves the body more quickly than methylmercury (the type of mercury found in the environment) and is much less likely to accumulate in the body and cause harm.
 A thimerosal-free influenza vaccine is defined as having less than 1.0 microgram of mercury per 0.5 milliliter dose.

 Ask your doctor, nurse or clinic about mercury-free flu vaccines for you or your child or if you have more questions about this law.